Azure/azure-cli/doc/use_cli_effectively.md

-# Tips to use Azure CLI effectively #
+# Tips of using Azure CLI effectively #

 ## Use the right output mode for your work (json, table, or tsv) ##
   - Use `json` (CLI's default) to give you the most comprehensive information.
 If you prefer less, use `--output` argument to override at individual command level, or use "az configure" for global level.